enonic/old-xp-doc/doc/developer/content-domain/content-types.rst

 Base Content Types
 ------------------

-Everything has to start somewhere, and for content types this starts with the base types.
-The base types are all installed and delivered with the system
+A set of basic content types are provided with the installation.

-Content types have a set of special tricks you need to know about:
+Content types have a set of properties you need to know about:

 * Content types are named with their module name, i.e. base:folder, where "base" is the module - but also have a nice display name like "Folder"
 * ``abstract`` (default: false) means you cannot create content with this content type